ETFdb Logo

 There are other ways to slice this theme.
 Two examples include the iShares U.S. Infrastructure ETF (IFRA B), which breaks up the portfolio into two equally weighted buckets.
 One focuses on what the firm calls operators, such as utilities, and enablers, such as construction names and materials.
 Another approach is the JPMorgan Sustainable Infrastructure Fund (BLLD ), which adds sustainability to the theme, focusing on companies involved with sustainable energy, digital, and medical infrastructure, among other things.

 These are just some of the ETFs offering access to this theme, which we could argue may also include a subsegment focused on the U.S. reshoring trend.
 The effort to rebuild, bring back to, and strengthen supply chains/production in U.S. soil requires infrastructure investment across sectors and segments.
-ETFs like the iShares U.S. Manufacturing ETF (MADE ), the Engine No. 1 Transform Supply Chain ETF (SUPP B-) and the Aztlan Nearshoring Stock Select ETF (NRSH C+) are unique plays here, capitalizing on the “made in America” movement.
+ETFs like the iShares U.S. Manufacturing ETF (MADE B), the Engine No. 1 Transform Supply Chain ETF (SUPP B-) and the Aztlan Nearshoring Stock Select ETF (NRSH C+) are unique plays here, capitalizing on the “made in America” movement.

 You can see a list of infrastructure ETFs here.